Consensys/doc.tessera/docs/HowTo/Migrate/MigrateFromConstellation.md

 # Migration Utilities

-Tessera provides utilities to migrate existing Constellation configurations and data stores to use with Tessera.
+Tessera provides utilities to migrate existing Constellation configurations and data stores for use with Tessera.

 !!! important